 In September 2019 the FRC published a revised UK auditing standard for Going Concern ISA UK 570.
 This responds to recent enforcement cases and well-publicised corporate failures where the most recent auditor's report had not included a material uncertainty on going concern.
 The revised standard is applicable for periods commencing on or after 15 December 2019, including short periods.

-Given the funding, nature and legislation in respect of the Council, we do not anticipate significant changes to the approach of management regarding going concern.
+Given the funding, nature and legislation in respect of the Council, alongside our audit work in 2019-20, we do not anticipate significant challenges to the approach of management regarding going concern.